IbrahimG88/Website-Optimization-Project-Udacity-/README.md

  movingPizzas local variable and querySelector DOM call is

  substituted by the faster document.getElementById().

+6.pizza.html:

+ The main.js script is not loaded async (asynchronously).